joequant/bitquant/docker/README.md

 Downloading an image
 --------------------

-There are several images in joequant.

-* bitstation is a clean image
-* bitstation-example has preincluded data

-    docker pull joequant/bitstation
-    docker tag joequant/bitstation bitstation
-    run-docker.sh
+The image for bitstation is stored on docker hub as joequant/bitstation

+To run

+    ./pull-docker-image.sh
+    ./run-docker.sh

 The images assume that you have set up docker to be runnable by your user account.
 You can also set the environment variable SUDO to sudo if you are running docker via root.

+You can then connect to the system via the localhost port 80

 To build the image
 ------------------